 - What role does nutrition play in swimming strength training?

-In recent years swimming strength training has started to become more and more popular.
-With Olympic swimmers like Adam Peaty taking a strength training based approach to allow him to become faster in the water.
+In recent years swimming strength training has started to become more and more popular with Olympic swimmers like Adam Peaty (among many others) taking a strength training-based approach to allow him to become faster in the water.

 Before we start I just want to clarify that I think it’s important for all swimmers to experiment with swimming strength training for a few months and see where it takes them.
 Some may enjoy it and find it beneficial and others might not enjoy it so much, which is also fine.

 There are also many other ways of becoming stronger outside of the pool.
-If you would like to learn more about some other cross-training methods for swimmers, then I highly recommend you check out my article- “8 Awesome Cross-Training Methods For Swimmers.”
+If you would like to learn more about some other cross-training methods for swimmers, then I highly recommend you check out my article on cross-training methods for swimmers.

 What about swimming strength training and injuries?